 The discussion becomes heated or personal.

-Acknowledge the disagreement, refer back to the desired outcomes of the discussion, and ask others on the team for ideas of how to move the discussion forward constructively.
+Acknowledge the disagreement, refer back to the desired outcomes of the discussion, and ask others on the team for ideas on how to move the discussion forward constructively.

 Ask each person in the disagreement to summarize what they’re hearing the other person say.